ballerina-platform/module-ballerina-mcp/ballerina/README.md

 **Constraints for defining MCP tools:**

-1. Parameters should be a subtype of `anydata`.
+1. Parameters should be a subtype of `anydata` (exception: first parameter can be `mcp:Session` for stateful services).
 2. The tool should return a subtype of `anydata|error`.
 3. The `@mcp:Tool` annotation is not required unless you want fine-grained control.
 If the annotation is not provided, the documentation string will be considered as the description.
+4. For session-enabled tools, the `mcp:Session` parameter must be the first parameter if present.

 #### Step 4: Advanced Service Implementation (Optional)